Industry: A form or branch of economic or commercial activity.

 Developments in the education sector, have resulted in colleges being able to offer degrees and online learning courses.
 Something that Higher Education (HE) institutions are now having to consider.

 These institutions, originally, would never have been picked up on the HE competitor radar.

 However, due to the nature of the changes to the education market and the reasons behind why and how people learn, this is the perspective we need in order to create a compelling narrative and offer.

 The market is far larger than just comparing ourselves to other direct suppliers.

-Understand the intent and purpose of a query, you begin to understand how many other options are available to customers.
+Understand the intent and purpose of a query, you begin to understand how many other options are available to consumers.

 It also allows us to gain a sense of who else could be operating in our market.
 Whether it’s a direct or indirect competitor.

 This creates new opportunities for campaigns and paid media.
-It supports us in identifying new route-to-market approaches.
+Plus, it supports us in identifying new route-to-market approaches.

 Identifying your competitors